VivekUllengula/Agentic-AI/python_basics_fastapi_crud/Python_Basics_and_CRUD_FastAPI.md

 | `model.py` | Schema definition(Pydantic) | Validates and parses request/response data |
 | `services.py` | Business logic layer | Implements core logic like CRUD operations |

-##### Each files plays a specific role in making your FastAPI app clean, scalable, and professional.
+##### Each file plays a specific role in making your FastAPI app clean, scalable, and professional.

 ### ✅ Conclusion:
 This guide introduced key Python concepts including decorators, lambda functions, generators, data structures and file handling.
 You have also learned how to build simple CRUD API using FastAPI.